SoftUni-Internal/interactive-content/EN/05-While-Loop/01-Real-Life-Example.md

 As a structure, they differ from `for` loops, and even have a simple syntax.

-Before we jump to the lesson, let's cover an example which is from the real life.
+Before we jump to the lesson, let's cover оне море example from the real life.

 [image assetsSrc="05-bucket-example.png" /]